 Projections of future load growth are a key component in the Authority's financial and capacity planning.
-As part of its planning process, the Authority receives information from three sources relating to economic activity: Econométrica Inc., Inter-American University, and the Commonwealth Planning Board.
+As part of its planning process, the Authority receives information from three sources relating to economic activity: Advantage Business Consulting, Inter-American University, and the Commonwealth Planning Board.
 The Inter-American University uses a macroeconomic model developed in conjunction with Global Insight, a nationally recognized econometrics forecasting firm.
-Econométrica and the Commonwealth Planning Board also use data provided by Government Development Bank.
+The Commonwealth Planning Board also uses data provided by Government Development Bank.
 The Authority's forecasts of electric energy sales and income are based in part on the correlations between the consumption of electricity and various economic and financial activities in the Commonwealth as represented in the above-mentioned models.
 The Authority continuously monitors actual performance relative to its forecasts and prepares new forecasts at least once a year.

-The Authority incorporates the highest of the three forecasts as its base case for planning the additional generating capacity required by the System.
-Recognizing the inherent uncertainty of forecasting growth, the Authority ordinarily uses the lowest of the three forecasts in preparing its base case revenue forecast.
+The Authority incorporates the highest of the three forecasts (or the higher of two forecasts when the third is not available) as its base case for planning the additional generating capacity required by the System.
+Recognizing the inherent uncertainty of forecasting growth, the Authority ordinarily uses the lowest of the three forecasts (or the lower of two forecasts when the third is not available) in preparing its base case revenue forecast.